Fiction about family life, as psychotherapy

-They could not have expected what happened next.
-Moira pulled on her back brake, first; and then her front, and the bike skidded to a rapid stop, to a screeching of brake rubber on chrome-plated steel, within two or three yards of the point at which the instruction had been shouted.
+They couldn’t have expected what happened next.
+Moira pulled on her back brake, first; and then her front; and the bike skidded to a rapid stop, to the screeching of brake rubber on chrome-plated steel, within two or three yards of the point at which the instruction had been shouted.
 She got off, laid the bike down on the dusty, tarmacked road, pulled up her loose dress, and dropped her knickers.
 Bending low, she began to piss on the back gear wheel.
 When she looked up, the boys were clearly in a state of high arousal.
 She loved that feeling of power.
 She got up, stuck her tongue out at the taller one, who had called out the challenge; remounted her bike, and rode off down the hill.

 No such excitement came into her life these days.
 She hadn’t slept with the Old Man for eight years: ever since he realized that Aileen could not have been his child.
 Terry Lynch, her most recent and main lover, never came to see her anymore, because he had very bad piles, which made it difficult to walk.
 Declan Cummins was afraid to show his face, in case the Old Man killed him, since she had had to tell her husband that it was Declan who made her pregnant (against her will) one evening when he drove her home from work at the Nurse’s house.
-Kevin Jenkins had lost interest in her; and Sergeant Kelly never came near her anymore; not since his wife came out of hospital and he didn’t need her as a child minder or a stand-in lover in his new situation.
+Kevin Jenkins had lost interest in her; and Sergeant Kelly never came near her anymore: not since his wife came out of the hospital and he didn’t need her as a child minder or a stand-in lover in his new situation.

 But, on this occasion, she was thrown into a frozen state.
 For in the lock, she could clearly see the Old Man’s key; still jutting out of the door, instead of being in his pocket, at work.
 This had never happened before, in the two years that Christopher had been sleeping in the Old Man’s room.
 What could this mean?

 Moira approached the door and listened, with her left ear to the wood, to see if the Old Man might still be in there, speaking to Christopher.
 That might explain why the door closed twice.
-Perhaps the Old Man had come back, and closed the door noisily after her was inside again.
+Perhaps the Old Man had come back, and closed the door noisily after he was inside again.